Introduction to Data Analytics

 - Python can work well with Big Data platforms and has data mining, manipulation, and model building capabilities.
-Packages such as pandas, scipy, and numpy allow this tool to perform any kind of data manipulation whereas sci-kit learn, keras and tensorflow provide the much-needed capability to develop machine learning and deep learning algorithm based predictive models.
+Packages such as pandas, scipy, and NumPy allow this tool to perform any data manipulation.
+In contrast, sci-kit learn, Keras, and TensorFlow provides the much-needed capability to develop machine learning and deep learning algorithm-based predictive models.
 Other packages include stats and statsmodels that help this tool to perform statistical functions and create statistical models.

 - A primarily advanced tool for modeling, python can be used for reporting and visualization with its packages such as matplotlib, seaborn, Altair, etc., helping in the automatic generation of reports.